 |Inbound gateway setting||If you have receiving mail servers that process your mail before sending to Gmail's servers, add them to the Inbound Gateway setting.
 Follow the steps in Set up an inbound mail gateway.

 Important: If you enter an IP address in an inbound gateway configuration, then add the same IP address to an email allowlist, the IP address won't be added to the allowlist.
 This is due to how Gmail determines the true sender, or source IP address.

 From the Admin console Home page, go to AppsGoogle WorkspaceGmailSpam, Phishing and Malware.

 Note: You might find this setting at AppsGoogle WorkspaceGmailAdvanced Settings.

-On the left, select the top-level organization, typically your domain.
+On the left, select the top-level organization.
+This is usually your domain.

-In the Spam, phishing, and malware section, scroll to the Email whitelist setting.
+On the Spam, phishing, and malware tab, scroll to the Email whitelist setting.
 Or, in the search field, enter email whitelist.

-Enter the IP address of the sending mail servers you want to whitelist.
-To add more than one IP address, enter an IP range in Classless Inter-Domain Routing (CIDR) notation or separate each IP address with a comma.
+Enter the IP address of the sending mail servers you want to add to the allowlist.
+To add more than one IP address, enter an IP range (using CIDR notation) or separate individual IP addresses with commas.

-At the bottom of the Gmail Advanced settings page, click Save.
+At the bottom of the page, click Save.

-It can take up to 24 hours for any changes to take effect.
+It can take up to 24 hours for your changes to take effect.
 You can track changes in the Admin audit log.